Uniswap/interface/packages/ui/README.md

 ## Where to put code

-The `ui` package should be where we put all low level interface components.
+The `ui` package should be where we put all low level interface components that are shared between apps (or will likely be shared).
 It should *not* contain components that are specific to any one app, or which touch app-level data in any way.

-A good rule of thumb is: if it deals with redux state, it goes into `packages/app`, if it only handles internal state and is generally useful across multiple apps, it goes in `ui`.
+A good rule of thumb is: if it deals with app-specific state (eg anything thats stored in redux) or has a very complex interface, then:

+- If it's specific to just one app, put it in that app, like `apps/mobile` or `apps/web`.
+- Else if it's shared between mutliple apps, put it in `packages/app`.

+Otherwise, if it's simpler, put it in `packages/ui`.

+Think of `packages/ui` as our low level and more pure building blocks for interface, and `packages/app` as our higher level shared components that deal with complex dependencies or app-specific state.

+## When to use `styled()` vs inline props

+Rule of thumb:

+1. If it's used only once, always prefer inline for simplicity's sake.
+It avoids having to name things and avoids having to jump up/down to see what's going on.

+2. If it's used more than once, you may want to pull it out into a `styled()` component that is shared between the multiple usages to avoid inconsistencies.
+But it still should live as close to the usage as possible, so if used only within a single file, keep it within that file.
+Or if used only within a single app but in a few files, keep it in that app.

+3. If it's used across multiple apps or has a strong potential to be, see the "Where to put code" section above.

+## Optimization

+The Tamagui optimizing compiler will extract CSS and do tree-flattening optimizations for all of `ui`, and for all usages of components from `ui` in the apps.

+Where it will bail out of optimization is if you define a new `styled()` component outside of `ui` and then use that component.

+But this is fine!
+It will still be pretty fast.

+Also, in the future we can turn `enableDynamicEvaluation` which enables the compiler to optimize those one-off `styled()` definitions within apps to also extract CSS and flatten.
+Its still a bit of a beta feature so no rush to turn it on, and likely it's fast enough that we don't need to worry about it.

 ## Accessing colors